enkidevs/curriculum/Web/HTML/media/video.md

 Adding the controls attribute allows the browser to offer controls to the user for play/pause playback, increase/decrease volume buttons, and audio playback.

-There are many more funcionalities you can add to your videos.
+There are many more functionalities you can add to your videos with attributes.
 Here are some of them:
- - poster = adds a poster for when the video can't play or hasn't loaded yet
+ - `poster` = adds a poster for when the video can't play or hasn't loaded yet
- - autoplay = plays the video as soon as it's available
+ - `autoplay` = plays the video as soon as it's available
- - muted = sets the default setting for the audio part of the video
+ - `muted` = sets the default setting for the audio part of the video
+ - `loop` = makes the video play again as soon as it finishes

 **Note:**
   - **If your video plays OK on your local computer, but doesn't play on the web server you should add the video types needed on the .htaccess file in your directory where the video is.**

 ---
 ## Practice